Dangerous dogs

 Stray dogs

-If the dog service is unavailable, you have the following options:
+If the dog service is unavailable, you could:

 XL Bully Dogs guidance